mtod92/equpy/README.md

 Which provides a time of ~31 ms, with equpy giving more than a 15x enhancement.

 # Considerations on Performance
 It is worth noting how a simple MATLAB implementation of equpy (see MATLAB folder) allows to solve the problem in 0.19 ms, for an extra 10x boost in execution time.
 Running the python implementation here presented from terminal allows for a reduction of execution time both for equpy and chempy of ~30%.
-It easy to see how asimple implementation of the algorithm using numba or cython could allow for an execution time comparable or faster than MATLAB.
+It would not be suprising for a simple implementation of the Python algorithm relying on numba or cython to execute in a time comparable or faster than MATLAB.